SerenityOS/serenity/Base/usr/share/man/man1/find.md

 * `-size number[c]`: Checks if the file has the given size in 512-byte blocks, rounded up.
 If the size is followed by the `c` character, checks if the file has the given size in bytes.
+* `-name pattern`: Checks if the file name matches the given global-style pattern (case sensitive).
+* `-iname pattern`: Checks if the file name matches the given global-style pattern (case insensitive).
 * `-print`: Outputs the file path, followed by a newline.
 Always evaluates to true.
 * `-print0`: Outputs the file path, followed by a zero byte.
 Always evaluates to